SotaSuzuki/react-tic-tac-toe/README.md

-# Tic Tac Toe
+# react-tic-tac-toe

-It is a Tic tac toe game which is made by React.
+It is a Tic Tac Toe game which is made with React.
 I reffered to [React Official Tutorial](https://facebook.github.io/react/tutorial/tutorial.html) to step into the world of React.

 ## Installation